Juniper/contrail-windows-docs/doc/Quick_start/upgrading.md

 Consult the README on how to configure the script.

-**Warning**: this will remove all traces of Windows Contrail, along with any containers, networking and configuration.
-Redeployment procedure will configure all the services correctly.
-However, the containers and networking must be recreated manually by the user (according to [usage](./usage.md)).

 **Note**: you can use `Invoke-ScriptInRemoteSessions.ps1` script from [tools repository](https://github.com/Juniper/contrail-windows-tools) to execute the cleanup script on multiple remote